Alex Bregman Player Props: Astros vs. Guardians

 Alex Bregman At The Plate

-- Among the qualified hitters in baseball, he ranks 85th in batting average, 43rd in on-base percentage, and 76th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 92nd in batting average, 45th in on-base percentage, and 82nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.